Ending acid rain was one of humanity’s greatest environmental successes. Here’s how it happened.

 3. When the air has so much acid that two to three grains are found in a gallon of the rain-water, or forty parts in a million, there is no hope for vegetation in a climate such as we have in the northern parts of the country.

 His conclusions came from his study of the air pollution in Manchester in England, the leading industrial city in the world at the time.
 Coal was making the rain acidic with devastating consequences for plant life in forests downwind of the city.
 In 1872, after two decades building evidence of the problem, Smith came up with the name ‘acid rain’ and he is now known as ‘the Father of Acid Rain’.

 Although scientists had made some initial chemical measurements of the problem, and understood it conceptually, it was almost a century later before acid rain was investigated seriously.
 In 1963, researchers at the Hubbard Brook Experimental Forest in the United States set up a network of rigorous tests to measure rain acidity and its impact on bodies of water.
 In their first samples, they found that the rain had a pH level of 3.7.
 Normally the pH level is 5.6.
-Each unit higher on the pH scale means something is ten times as acidic.
+Each unit lower on the pH scale means something is ten times as acidic.
 That means the rain in the forest was almost 100 times more acidic than expected.

 Since the Industrial Revolution we’ve been adding large amounts of sulfur dioxide (SO2) into the atmosphere by burning coal.
 When this is emitted, it reacts with oxygen to form sulfur trioxide, SO3.
 In water, this quickly reacts to form sulfuric acid (H2SO4) in the following reaction: